InYourHead/ldap-util/README.md

 I created a library **com.inyourhead.ldap:util**, which provides ability to test LDAP/AD connection in easy way.

-Iy uses existings spring-security features (spring-security-ldap) to ensure that your application will work as expected.
+It uses existing spring-security features (spring-security-ldap) to ensure that your application will work as expected.
 ___

 ## Requirements to build and run from source